darthmall/darthmall.net/src/weblog/dont-panic.md

 year specifically for this purpose: [Salbabida Sans](https://www.behance.net/gallery/107925677/Salbabida-Sans) by Jo Malinis.

 This time I came up with a few variations.
-I am currently using the “glow” variant.
 I created a lock screen background for each that features the phrase in pink (just like the real Hitchhiker’s Guide to the Galaxy) and a wallpaper version that is lower contrast to avoid clashing with widgets and application icons on your home screen.

+I’m currently using the “glow” variant, although I also quite like the “repeat” variant.

 <figure style="text-align:center">
     <img src="/img/dont-panic/dont-panic-repeat-lockscreen-320.png" alt="“Don’t